-If your vehicle must be serviced while you are traveling or living in Central or South America, the Caribbean, or the Middle East, contact the nearest Ford dealership.
-If the dealership cannot help you, write or call:
+If your vehicle must be serviced while you are traveling or living in Central America, the Caribbean, or the Middle East, contact the nearest authorized dealer.
+If the authorized dealer cannot help you, write or call:

-FORD MOTOR COMPANY

-WORLDWIDE DIRECT MARKET OPERATIONS
+FORD MOTOR COMPANY WORLDWIDE DIRECT MARKET OPERATIONS

-1555 Fairlane Drive

-Fairlane Business Park #3

-Allen Park, Michigan 48101
+1555 Fairlane Drive Fairlane Business Park #3 Allen Park, Michigan 48101 U.S.A.

-U.S.A.

-Telephone: (313) 594-4857

-FAX: (313) 390-0804
+Telephone: (313) 594-4857 FAX: (313) 390-0804

-If you are in another foreign country, contact the nearest Ford dealership.
-If the dealership employees cannot help you, they can direct you to the nearest Ford affiliate office.
+If you are in another foreign country, contact the nearest authorized dealer.
+If the authorized dealer employees cannot help you, they can direct you to the nearest Ford affiliate office.